pastnetworks/pastnetworks.github.io/index.md

 cover: true
 ---

+SUBSTITUE THIS WITH TOM's BLURB
-## The Barcelona Past Networks Summer School
+The Barcelona Past Networks Summer School is an annual 5-day summer school in Barcelona teaching the theory and practice of past network research.

-Welcome to this website!

-1. this list will be replaced by the toc
-{:toc .large-only}

-## Title 2

-## Title 3
+It is aimed at those studying the human past (historians, archaeologists, classicists, …).
+No prior computational skills are required, but willingness to learn is essential.